Fudan-iGEM/2025-wiki/pages/model.md

 For advanced users with specific requirements, the modular design of the model supports a variety of custom modifications.
 Users can modify the maturation pathway (e.g., skipping the intermediate state I), add new regulatory modules (such as optogenetic or chemical induction systems), or integrate other cellular process models.

-This flexibility makes the model not only a specific FT system simulator but also a versatile platform for modeling various cellular processes.
+This flexibility makes the model not only a specific FT simulator but also a versatile platform for modeling various cellular processes.
 For example, users could incorporate the effects of cellular metabolic state on protein expression or integrate cell fate decision models to study timer behavior during differentiation.

 ```python
 # Modify maturation pathway (e.g., skip intermediate state)